 For a film that explores multiple dimensions of time and space, A Wrinkle in Time is disappointingly flat.
 I have no sentimental attachment to the book: I read it as an adult, so I have no childhood nostalgia to make the changes from page to screen more painful.
 But the general flattening felt like a loss.

-But first, I’ll tell you what I liked.
+First, I’ll tell you what I liked.

 I liked the decision to place the central character, Meg (Storm Reid), in an interracial family.
 A film centered on a girl with a black mother and a white father (both scientists) and an adopted brother offers a helpful lens through which to access an imaginatively complex story.
 The choice to give Mrs. Whatsit (Reese Witherspoon), Mrs. Who (Mindy Kaling), and Mrs. Which (Oprah Winfrey) different racial backgrounds—at least in their human incarnations—also added an interesting dimension to what could have been a racially monochrome film.
-As Christians, we should be the first to celebrate racial diversity (including director Ava DuVernay [Selma, 13th]—the first black woman to direct a film with a budget over $100 million), as well as the beauty of adoption.
+As Christians, we should be the first to celebrate racial diversity (including director Ava DuVernay [Selma, 13th]—the first black woman to direct a film with a budget more than $100 million), as well as the beauty of adoption.

 Blending Science, Fantasy, Art